 - Your child will only be able to eat a few fruits and vegetables

-What are the possible side effects of this diet?
+What are the possible side effects with this diet?

 Some possible side effects include: